Coding-Cuddles/slides/solid/02-srp.md

   * Structure the software so that responsibilities became a plugins to the rest of the application
   * Separate source files

 # Exercise 2

 * Code review practice
 * Use the worksheet
 * Based on the code below suggest code improvements, explain why.
   Use the worksheet to record your suggestions
 * Time limit: 10 minutes

-# Exercise 2.
-Code for review
+# Exercise 2 code for review

 ```python
 def place_order(customer, product, quantity):
     # Calculate the order total